sunnatTuychiyev/Mazzaly_backend/README.md

 # Mazzaly Backend

 This is a Django REST API for managing recipes, meal plans and user accounts with JWT authentication and Google OAuth support.
-It now includes email verification using one-time passwords (OTP).
+It now includes email verification using one-time passwords (OTP) and paginated list endpoints.

 ## Setup